-Completing this course earns the student one credit toward the upper school mathematics graduation requirement.
+Completing the Algebra 1 course earns the student one credit toward the upper school mathematics graduation requirement.

 A student with a C or below average in Algebra 1 during grade eight may be advised to repeat this course in grade nine.